 Sliding Latch Buckles

-Clip-on or quick-release buckles work in the same way as a seatbelt.
-Each end has a piece of the buckle, with one end snapping into the other.
-The two ends click together to create a reliable hold but are quickly undone by either pushing a button or pinching the sides of the closure, allowing it to snap open quickly.
+If ease of use is your primary concern, clip-on or quick-release buckles may be for you.
+Each end has a piece of the buckle, with one end snapping into the other like a seatbelt.
+This creates a reliable hold that can be quickly undone either by pushing a button or pinching the sides of the closure, allowing it to snap open quickly.

 These belts are marvels of convenience but need to be made from more durable materials to deal with the wear and tear caused by repeated pressure and release.
 If opting for this style, look for a model made with acetal homopolymer plastic or polycarbonate, both of which have high tensile strength.